ROWAN UNIVERSITY POLICY

 - Processing of Disclosure Forms

-- Whenever significant interests are disclosed, either on initial Disclosure Forms or on annual or revised Disclosure Forms, the Rowan University Vice President for Research or RowanSOM Senior Associate Dean for Research shall forward the Disclosure Form to the COIC with notice to the investigator, the investigator's Chair, if any, and, when human subjects are involved, to the IRB.
+- Whenever significant interests are disclosed, either on initial Disclosure Forms or on annual or revised Disclosure Forms, the Rowan University Office of Research Compliance or RowanSOM Senior Associate Dean for Research shall forward the Disclosure Form to the COIC with notice to the investigator, the investigator's Chair, if any, and, when human subjects are involved, to the IRB.

 - Assessment of Significant Interests by the COIC